ssrikantan/sf-rolling-upgrade-sample/README.md

 # Deploy Version01 of the Application - new deployment to SF Cluster
 Before deploying the Application package, ensure that the Service Fabric Cluster is up and running by launching the SF Explorer.
 Make changes to the Application and Service Manifest files as necessary (e.g. the sample deploys to a NodeType names 'sfclmain' as a part of placement constraints.
 This would need to be changed to suit your deployment, etc. etc.)

-Connect to the Service fabric cluster from CLI sfctl cluster select --endpoint https://dockersfcluster.southindia.cloudapp.azure.com:19080 --pem dockersfclustercert.pem --no-verify
+1. Connect to the Service fabric cluster from CLI sfctl cluster select --endpoint https://dockersfcluster.southindia.cloudapp.azure.com:19080 --pem dockersfclustercert.pem --no-verify

-Run the install command
+2. Run the install command
 install.sh
-Check the Service fabric cluster to view the application deployed.
+3. Check the Service fabric cluster to view the application deployed.
 See screenshot below
 ![GitHub Logo](/images/webapp_deployed.png)

+# Perform Application Rolling Upgrade to Version02
+1. Use the right package folder to run the Rolling upgrade from rename folder *sf2tierdemoappVersion2* to *sf2tierdemoapp*

+2. Upload the package and provision the Application type in SF sfctl application upload --path ~/source/repos/sf2tierclusterapp/sf2tierdemoapp/sf2tierdemoapp sfctl application provision --application-type-build-path sf2tierdemoapp --debug (optional, for cleanup - sfctl store delete --content-path sf2tierdemoapp)

+3. Call the Rolling upgrade using the sfctl commands sfctl application upgrade --application-name fabric:/sf2tierdemoapp  --application-version Version2.0 --parameters "{}"  --mode Monitored  --health-check-wait-duration  PT0H03M0S --health-check-retry-timeout PT0H01M0S --warning-as-error --failure-action rollback

+--warning-as-error -> ensures that when Docker health check returns 'unhealthy', setting this parameter results in the Health of the Service Fabric Application as 'Unhealthy' and shows up as 'error'
+--health-check-wait-duration  -> The upgrade process waits for the duration specified here after the package is deployed.
+Initially, the SF Application Health shows up as 'unhealthy' when the Docker Health check returns 'unhealthy'.
+When the Application Start up thread resumes, Docker returns a 'healthy' status, thereby the SF Application cluster status changes to 'healthy'.
+Once the wait duration elapses, the Upgrade process executes a Roll forward to the next Upgrade Domain.
+This continues till the Roll forward is completed for all the remaining Upgrade domains.

+Hitting the application URL during the upgrade process would return Version01 of the Web page initially, and as and when the first Upgrade Domain has been upgraded, then a combination of Version01 and Version02 of the Web Application pages would be returned.
+When all of the Upgrade domains are done, then only Version02 of the Web pages would be returned.

+The screenshot below shows how the Docker Health status shows up on the Service Fabric Explorer